reactjs/react.dev/content/docs/hooks-reference.md

 > Note
 >
 > The array of dependencies is not passed as arguments to the callback.
 Conceptually, though, that's what they represent: every value referenced inside the callback should also appear in the dependencies array.
 In the future, a sufficiently advanced compiler could create this array automatically.
+>
+> We recommend using the [`exhaustive-deps`](https://github.com/facebook/react/issues/14920) rule as part of our [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks#installation) package.
+It warns when dependencies are specified incorrectly and suggests a fix.

 ### `useMemo` {#usememo}